 The Corporation conducts its business through a number of committees.
 Each committee has terms of reference, which have been approved by the Corporation.
 These committees are:

-- · Curriculum and Quality Standards Committee.
+- Curriculum and Quality Standards Committee.

-- · Finance and General Purposes Committee.
+- Finance and General Purposes Committee.

-- · Audit Committee.
+- Audit Committee.

-- People and Remuneration Committee (separated into two separate committees with effect from 1 September 2023).
+- People Committee.

-- Governance Committee.
+- Remuneration Committee.